oekazuma/svelte-meta-tags/sites/src/content/docs/types/additional-types/index.md

 ---
 title: Additional types
+sidebar:
+  order: 11
 ---

-The following are referenced by the public types documented above, but cannot be imported directly
+It is referenced from the public type, but cannot be imported directly.